 - ACCNS-P Pediatric CNS (wellness through acute care).
 Launched July 2013

-- AACNS-N Neonatal CNS (wellness through acute care).
-Launching February 2014
+- ACCNS-N Neonatal CNS (wellness through acute care).
+Launched February 2014

 return to top

-How will the Consensus Model affect the current CCNS certification program?
+How does the Consensus Model affect the current CCNS certification program?

 Current CCNSs may continue to renew their certification into the future, as long as it does not lapse and renewal requirements are met.
-If you allow your CCNS certification to expire, you will need to meet the eligibility requirements for one of the new CNS exams (ACCNS-AG, ACCNS-P or AACNS-N).
-Current CCNS certificants interested in the new ACCNS certifications most likely will need additional postgraduate education to be eligible to sit for the new ACCNS exams.
+If you allow your CCNS certification to expire, you will need to meet the eligibility requirements for one of the new CNS exams (ACCNS-AG, ACCNS-P or ACCNS-N).
+Current CCNS certificants interested in the new ACCNS certifications will most likely need additional post-graduate education to be eligible to sit for the Consensus Model-based ACCNS exams.

-However, to provide current CCNSs every opportunity to renew, AACN offers CCNSs three renewal options:
+To provide current CCNSs every opportunity to renew, AACN offers three renewal options:

 - Practice Hours + CEs